-Pods have been installed into 4 bed spaces on ward 76b in West Building These are tailor made single occupancy room which is designed specifically for a designated bed-space.
+Pods which have been installed into 4 bed spaces on ward 76b in West Building remain in place.
+These are tailor made single occupancy room which is designed specifically for a designated bed-space.

 The Pod incorporates specialist lighting and HEPA filtered air to reduce further the chances of healthcare associated infection.